is part of the Global Exhibitions Division of Informa PLC

 Click on the + symbols below for more information.
 Each section will open up separately.

-The NSC, in collaboration with local patron groups at all four universities, provides both funding and oversight for the CIM program.
-To date, more than $6 million has been distributed to the universities to assist in the establishment and development of the program.
 On the national level, a major source of funding for the program is the annual CIM Auction held at the World of Concrete.
-Over the past 11 years, the auction has raised more than $5 million.
-Last year, the concrete industry generously donated over 150 items through both the silent and live auctions, raising more than $925,000 for the program universities.
-Auction items varied from equipment and supplies, used by both producers and contractors in the concrete industry, to exciting vacation and sports packages, personal computers and TVs.
-Among the items donated were a concrete truck and mixer, cement, admixtures, electronics, software, forms, tools, pumps, power screeds, generators, and all‐inclusive packages to the Kentucky Derby, Indianapolis 500, and The Masters.
+Over the past twelve years, the auction has raised over $8 million.
+Last year, the concrete industry generously donated over 150 items through both the silent and live auctions, raising nearly $1.1million for the program universities.
+Auction items varied from equipment and supplies, used by both producers andcontractors in the concrete industry, to exciting vacation and sports packages, personal computers and TVs.
+Amongthe items donated were two concrete trucks and mixers, cement, admixtures, electronics, software, forms, tools,pumps, power screeds, generators, and all-inclusive packages to the Rose Bowl, Kentucky Derby, Indianapolis 500,and The Masters to name a few.
+It is not an overstatement to say there was literally something for everyone.

 The annual auction will be held Wednesday, Jan.
-24 in the North Hall Room N262 of the Las Vegas Convention Center.
+23 in the North Hall Room N262 of the Las Vegas Convention Center.
 The silent auction will be held from 11 a.m. to 12:45 p.m. and the live auction begins at 1 p.m.
-Once again this year, Internet bidding will be available on the Ritchie Bros. website, www.rbauction.com.
-To participate in electronic auction bidding, bidders must register a week in advance.
-Those participating in the auction at World of Concrete can register on-site.

 Those interested in making a donation should contact CIM Auction Committee Chairman Mike Philipps or (832) 472-2314.